BankApp-project/auth/core/src/main/java/bankapp/auth/application/verification_complete/README.md

     *   `HashingPort`: To securely verify the OTP.
 *   **Repositories**:
     *   `OtpRepository`: Manages the storage and retrieval of OTPs.
-    *   `SessionRepository`: Manages authentication session data.
+    *   `ChallengeRepository`: Manages authentication challenge data.
     *   `UserRepository`: Handles user data persistence.
     *   `CredentialRepository`: Manages user's passkey credentials.
 *   **Other**:
-    *   `Clock`: Provides the current time to check for OTP and session expiration.
+    *   `Clock`: Provides the current time to check for OTP expiration.
-    *   `sessionTtl`: A configuration parameter specifying the duration for which a session is valid.
+    *   `challengeTtl`: A configuration parameter specifying the duration for which a challenge is valid.